jondot/awesome-react-native/README.md

 Components and native modules.

 ### UI
-* [react-native-switch-pro ★153](https://github.com/poberwong/react-native-switch-pro) - A pretty nice switch for Andriod and iOS that have same performance on two platforms and clean code in the library.
+* [react-native-switch-pro ★153](https://github.com/poberwong/react-native-switch-pro) - A pretty nice switch for Android and iOS that have same performance on two platforms and clean code in the library.
-* [lottie-react-native ★10415](https://github.com/airbnb/lottie-react-native) - a mobile library for Android and iOS that parses Adobe After Effects animations exported as JSON with bodymovin and renders them natively on mobile!
+* [lottie-react-native ★10415](https://github.com/airbnb/lottie-react-native) - A mobile library for Android and iOS that parses Adobe After Effects animations exported as JSON with bodymovin and renders them natively on mobile!
 * [react-native-vector-icons ★9985](https://github.com/oblador/react-native-vector-icons) - Customizable Icons for React Native with support for NavBar/TabBar, image source and full styling.
 Choose from 3000+ bundled icons or use your own.
 * [react-native-maps ★8388](https://github.com/lelandrichardson/react-native-maps) - React Native Map components for iOS + Android
 * [react-native-swiper ★6955](https://github.com/leecade/react-native-swiper) - The best Swiper component for React Native.